sizigi/Hunyuan-GameCraft-1.0/README.md

 ## 🔑 Single-gpu with Low-VRAM Inference

-For example, to generate a video with 1 GPU with Low-VRAM (over 24GB), you can use the following command:
+For example, to generate a video with 1 GPU with Low-VRAM (minimum GPU memory required is 24GB for 704px1216p but very slow), you can use the following command:

 ```bash
 #!/bin/bash